RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 ## Introduction

 This section introduce how to deploy a REGARDS stack thanks to ansible on a docker swarm environment.
-All REGARDS docker images are available on our [github repository](https://github.com/orgs/RegardsOss/packages?repo_name=regards-deployment).
+All REGARDS docker images are available on our [github repository](https://github.com/orgs/RegardsOss/packages).

 :::caution
-As we install REGARDS docker swarm in a securized way, the docker configuration is rewritten by our ansible playbook on every nodes configured.
+As we install REGARDS docker swarm in a securized way, the docker configuration is rewritten by our ansible playbook on every nodes configured, or you need to setup your own docker swarm.
 :::

 ## Prerequisites